-CANNES – Sony Pictures Classics have said yes to No, picking up all North American rights to the Chilean drama starring Gael Garcia Bernal from Participant Media.
+CANNES – Sony Pictures Classics has said yes to No, picking up all North American rights to the Chilean drama starring Gael Garcia Bernal.

 "This movie is a masterfully engaging and energetic drama about politics and power, a tonic for the brain that is also a major entertainment,” SPC said in a statement.
 “No establishes Pablo Larrain as a major international director and Gael Garcia Bernal gives his finest performance.”

 In the historic drama, based on a true story, Bernal plays an advertising executive who spearheads an ad campaign aimed at winning a referendum aimed at ousting Chilean dictator Augusto Pinochet.
 In 1988, facing international pressure to reform, Pinochet held a referendum in which voters had to choose Yes to keep the dictator or No to kick him out